RubixML/Credit/README.md

-# Credit Card Default Predictor
+# Rubix ML - Credit Card Default Predictor
 An example Rubix ML project that is able to predict the probability of a customer defaulting on their credit card bill next month using a [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) estimator and a 30,000 sample dataset of credit card customers.
 We'll also describe the dataset using statistics and visualize it using a manifold learning technique called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html).

 - **Difficulty:** Medium